 “I want students to be able to identify themselves as more than just athletes,” Sagraves said.
 “Each person has a story.
 You may be really good at basketball or really good at softball, but that shouldn’t define who you are as a person.
 I hope we can allow our student-athletes to grow here and understand that they are more than just an athlete.
 They are children of God, and they are students on our campus.
 Sports are glorified, but athletes should understand that sports are only a part of who they are as a person.”

-Moving forward, Sagraves hopes to build on the foundation that Huber has laid for CU athletics.
+Moving forward, Sagraves hopes to build on the foundation that former staff laid for CU athletics.
 He also hopes to focus on gathering resources and building relationships with CU athletics alumni.
 Sagraves also hopes to increase Cornerstone’s relationships with local high schools by offering them resources for leadership development.

 Inspired by the campus community and the passion that his coworkers have for sharing the stories of athletes at CU, Sagraves looks forward to supporting the mission of CU.

 “I am so excited for what is ahead in this next chapter in my life and service at CU,” Sagraves concluded.